Updated on May 12th, 2021

-Pursuing an education can be stressful and, if your student has a learning disability, it may seem even more daunting.
-But, if your student can eliminate some of the financial burdens by landing one (or a few) of the many scholarships for students with learning disabilities, that can make the entire venture seem more manageable.
+Pursuing an education can be stressful, and if your student has a learning disability, it may seem even more daunting.
+But, if your student can eliminate some of the financial burdens of higher education by landing one (or a few) of the many scholarships for students with learning disabilities, that can make the entire venture seem more manageable.

-There are plenty of learning disability scholarships worth exploring.
+There are plenty of college scholarships for IEP students and learning disability scholarships worth exploring.
 However, who is eligible to apply can vary depending on several factors, including your student’s diagnosis.

-If your student is interested in scholarships for students with learning disabilities, here is a guide to what may be available.
+If your high school student is interested in scholarships for students with learning disabilities, here is a guide to what may be available.

 Contents